 Our retirement QTH is 8 miles north of Seneca, SC on Lake Keowee (Oconee County, SC- Grid EM84mt) and on the south side of the Smoky Mountains which is part of the Applachian mountains.

 This area has 4 seasons of the year with a mild climate and little if any snow.
 The flowers and wildlife are abundant and the lakes and mountains are breathtakingly beautiful.
 The weather is perfect for my wife’s hobby, “gardening”.
 We have flowers year around in a beautiful setting.
 Our backyard overlooks the Keowee Key golf course so I manage to escape to the golf links when not chasing islands or countries.

 The tower is attached to the center of the home rather than a freestanding system to gain additional space and approval by the building committee.
 The tower has a Hazer unit to lower the beam/vertical combination.
 The antenna system includes the HF and WARC bands 10 through 40 meters.
 Considering the relatively low height and nearby mountains, it seems to work satisfactorily.
-I have now put up a dipole for 80 meters and run 100 watts which has been quite a challenge but appreciate all the help by DX to pull me out of the mud and confirm QSOs by QSL or LOTW to help increase my band-country total.
-Some DXCC and IOTA island contacts are certainly a challenge but it is a great hobby with the reward of meeting many old and new friends all over the world.
+I have now put up a Buckmaster all band dipole to cover 40 and 80 meters which has been a challenge.
+I appreciate all the help by DX to pull me out of the mud and confirm QSOs by QSL or LOTW to help increase my almost 2400 band-country total.
+Some DXCC and IOTA island contacts are difficult from this location due to the limited antenna system and mountains but it is a great hobby with the reward of meeting many old and new friends all over the world.